Listening for Dark Photon Radio from the Galactic Centre

 where $n_{\rm ion}$ is the ion number density.
 We always assume a hydrogen-dominated plasma so $n_{\rm ion}\simeq n_e$.
 Assuming photons travel on radial trajectories, the survival probability against scattering processes is

 In a non-magnetised plasma photons travel at velocity $v_\gamma=\sqrt{1-\omega_p^2/\omega^2}$.
-We assume an exponential electron density profile as described in Eq.~\eqref{eq:neofr}, which is expected to be valid for the white dwarf atmosphere, corona or boundary layer plasmas.
+Notice that both $\Gamma$ and $v_\gamma$ depend on the electron density profile, which may vary depending on the environments.
+We assume an exponential density profile as described in Eq.~\eqref{eq:neofr}, which is expected to be valid for the white dwarf atmosphere, corona or boundary layer plasmas.
 Evaluating the resulting integral gives

 and

 where $l_p$ is the scale height of the plasma, $T_p$ is the temperature of the plasma (which we assume to be a constant), and we approximated $\omega\simeq \mAp$.
 The attenuation due to Compton scattering is negligible in the dark photon mass range we consider.
 Although Eq.~\eqref{eq:GammaIB} suggests that the inverse bremsstrahlung rate diverges as $\omega\sim\mAp\to 0$, the survival probability actually decreases quickly as the dark photon mass increases due to the $n_e^2\propto \omega_p^4\sim \mAp^4$ term in the numerator (this is because dark photons with larger mass convert at locations with larger plasma density, where absorption is more efficient).